'We will not abide by lawlessness': Minneapolis again under curfew, Guard in place after looting | RiverTowns

 The violence comes weeks after the city dealt with looting and arson fires at hundreds of businesses as demonstrations following the killing of Floyd at the hands of Minneapolis police turned to civil unrest, and just days after Jacob Blake was shot by police in Kenosha, Wis.
 Two others were shot and killed in Kenosha Tuesday night by a person believed to be a vigilante.

+Another curfew is set to take effect 8 p.m. tonight, Thursday, Aug.
+27, in both Minneapolis and St. Paul.

-Gov. Tim Walz shortly thereafter Wednesday activated and deployed State Patrol and National Guard members to assist Minneapolis police.
-The governor in an evening news conference urged peace.
+Gov. Tim Walz shortly thereafter on Wednesday activated and deployed State Patrol and National Guard members to assist Minneapolis police.
+The governor in an evening news conference and again on Thursday urged peace.

+“After you watch Kenosha earlier this week and you saw what happened last night, it felt like we were back to May 27, May 28 and that is not a place where we want to be.
+We are not going to forget what happened on those days but we better learn from them," Walz said.

+“It is absolutely possible to hold the idea that we need to do better on systemic racism," he continued.
+"We need to do better on the issues that have led to issues like Jacob Blake and George Floyd.
+But we can also say, ‘We can't live in a society where lawless, reckless behavior puts businesses and people at risk.’”

-Minnesota State Troopers and Department of Natural Resources officers arrested 33 alleged to be involved in looting and arson fires overnight or were in violation of the city curfew, the Minnesota State Patrol said Thursday, Aug.
-27. The Minneapolis Police Department said around 50 were arrested following the looting.
+Minnesota State Troopers, Department of Natural Resources officers, the Hennepin County Sheriffs Office, Minneapolis Police and agencies working in concert arrested 132 alleged to be involved in looting and arson fires overnight or were in violation of the city curfew, the Hennepin County Sheriff's office reported.

 And the Minneapolis Fire Department put out four structure fires at Brit's Pub, Tires Plus, Walgreens and China Wok.
 Two people were rescued from residential units above China Wok and no injuries or fatalities were reported.
 The fires remain under investigation.